MaryKay456/wawp-addon-member-directory/README.md

 ### Filters

-The Filters drop-down will enable you to use a previously created "Saved Search" in your Wild Apricot system.
-The saved search will filter and create a member directory that will always reflect the latest membership data.
+The Filters drop-down menu will enable you to use a previously created "Saved Search" in your Wild Apricot system.
+The saved search will filter and create a member directory, which will always reflect the latest membership data.
 When the "Saved Search" results changes, so does the member directory using this search.

 IMPORTANT: If you want to maintain member privacy, do not publicize the criteria of a saved search.
-As in Wild Apricot, members will appear in a saved searchs, regardless of the field used for the filter.
-An example of how publicizing the saved search criterial could expose sensitive member information: if there is a field "Number of Guns Owned", and a filter for "Guns > 0" was used for a member directory, and the saved search was publicized, that would expose the members who pass this criteria even if the Number of Guns Owned field was not in the member directory layout.
+As in Wild Apricot, members will appear in a saved search, regardless of the field used for the filter.
+An example of how publicizing the saved search criteria could expose sensitive member information: if there is a field "Number of Guns Owned", and a filter for "Guns > 0" was used for a member directory, and the saved search was publicized, that would expose the members password and criteria, even if the "Number of Guns Owned" field was not in the member directory layout.

 ### Enable Search

 You can also enable a quick search of the member directory to visitors.
 All the fields in the member directory will be searched.
-Any fields *not* included in the direcory will not be searchable.
+Any fields *not* included in the direcory, will not be searchable.

 ### Profile Link

 To allow a visitor to click to a more detailed profile of a member, select the profile link toggle.
-Use the "User Profile" fields to select which fields you would like to show in the single member profile.
+Use the "User Profile" fields to select which fields you would like, to show in the single member profile.

 ### Page Size